We investigate complaints about excessive noise and can take action if the noise is considered to be a statutory nuisance.

 What happens after I make a complaint?

 We usually write to the person you have complained about.
 We explain your complaint, offer advice and invite them to discuss the matter with us.
+At this stage in the investigation we do not tell them who has made the complaint.

 Please note that we cannot deal with noise complaints immediately.